-- to ensure scrutiny of CCUs continue and are grounded in human rights, looking at the treatment and conditions of those held in detention; - to offer support to the CCU management and staff; - to provide assurance to the Cabinet Secretary for Justice on the Scottish Prison Service (SPS), NHS GEOAmey and Scottish Court and Tribunals Service (SCTS) response to the COVID-19 pandemic for those in custody; - to garner intelligence and information to make informed decisions on future HMIPS priorities; and - to identify Good Practice that can be shared.
+- To ensure scrutiny of CCUs continue and are grounded in human rights, looking at the treatment and conditions of those held in detention. - To offer support to the CCU management and staff. - To provide assurance to the Cabinet Secretary for Justice on the SPS, NHS GEOAmey and Scottish Court and Tribunals Service (SCTS) response to the COVID-19 pandemic for those in custody. - To garner intelligence and information to make informed decisions on future HMIPS priorities.

+To identify Good Practice that can be shared.